-Dept. of Social Services DS3.
 Prerequisite: None.
-Required for all Child Development majors.
+Required for all Child

+Development majors.
+Lecture, 3 hours.

 A survey of preschool education and the current philosophies and practices.
 Nursery school programs are examined with regard to the needs of the preschool child.
 The role of the teacher is emphasized in relation to attitudes, philosophies, goals and values and the development of the child's personality.
 Participation in interaction activities and observations of preschools are required.